Abu Hamad

+A 19th-century traveler described the town:Abou-Hammed is a miserable village, inhabited by a few hundred Ababdehs and Bishàrees; the desert here extended to the water's edge, while the opposite banks were as green as emerald.
+There was a large mud fortress, with round bastions at the corners, to the west of the village.
+It formerly belonged to an Ababdeh shekh [sic] but was then deserted.

 The town is named after a celebrated sheikh buried here, by whose tomb travellers crossing the desert used formerly to deposit all superfluous goods, the sanctity of the saint's tomb ensuring their safety.

 The Battle of Abu Hamed, a part of the Anglo-Egyptian reconquest of the Sudan, took place near the town on 7 August 1897.

+Transport

+In 2023 a new road 450 km long from Abu Hamad to the site of a proposed sea port at abu Amama about 200 km north of Port Sudan.

 Climate

-Abu Hamad has a hot desert climate (Köppen climate classification BWh).
+Abu Hamad has an extremely hot and arid desert climate (Köppen climate classification BWh).
+Summers are long and extremely hot, and winters are warm.
+Throughout the year, humidity levels are low, and sunshine levels are high.